MHaasjes/shell-script-pve-installer-rpi/README.md

 Proxmox Auto Installer for Raspberry Pi 4 and 5.

-Successfully tested this set of scripts on a  Raspberry Pi 5 8GB model on a NVME SSD.
+Successfully tested this set of scripts on a  Raspberry Pi 5 8GB model on a NVME SSD (NVME HAT).
+Successfully tested this set of scripts on a  Raspberry Pi 4 4GB model on a NVME SSD (NVME USB adapter).

 ----------------------
 Installation Procedure